Bang Krachao Island (the Green Lung of Bangkok)

 1. Bang Krachao Floating Market (Bang Nam Peung)

-The Bang Nam Peung floating market is actually quite large, extending along a couple of small alleys in the area.
-You will find a wide range of local foods and handcrafted goods for sale here.
-It is one of my favorite places to pick up an authentic souvenir in Bangkok.
+The Bang Nam Peung Floating Market which spans the area of a few local alleys offers a wide range of local food and handcrafted good.
+It’s one of my favourite places to pick up an authentic souvenir in Bangkok.

 Bang Nam Peung Floating Market Bang Krachao